htso/Metalearning-MAML/README.md

 ![Fig1](Img/Fig1.jpg)

 In Fig 2, I allow the amplitude to span a wider range, from 0.1 to 10.
 The out-of-sample predictions start to deteriorate (right graph).
-But overall, it still knows the function is upward in the test range.
+But overall, it still knows the function is upward sloping in the test range.

 ![Fig2](Img/Fig2.png)